-For example, Local Implementation for Results (LIR) Plans are intended to provide continuation funding to address systemic change priorities identified by LEAs and public agencies serving children and youth with developmental delays and disabilities, ages birth through twenty-one, and their families.
-This work is evidence of our State and local commitment to the DEI/SES' Strategic Plan: Moving Maryland Forward addressing Early Childhood, Secondary Transition, and Access, Equity, Progress action imperatives (see attached).
-Planning considerations include a comprehensive system review of performance data related to the implementation of SFY 2020 and SFY 2021 LIR Plans, the impact to personnel development, infrastructure, as well as, improved outcomes for children and youth with disabilities in a birth through twenty-one service delivery model.
+For example, Local Implementation for Results (LIR) Plans are intended to provide continuation funding to address systemic change priorities identified by LEAs and public agencies serving children and youth with developmental delays and disabilities, ages birth through 21, and their families.
+This work is evidence of State and local commitment to the DEI/SES' Strategic Plan (Moving Maryland Forward) and its four action imperatives (see attached).
+Planning considerations include a comprehensive system review of performance data related to the implementation of FY 2020 and FY 2021 LIR Plans, the impact on personnel development and infrastructure, as well as improved outcomes for children and youth with disabilities in a birth through 21 service delivery model.